RoadrunnerWMC/Reggie/readme.md

 - Fixed a crash with the Delete Zone button in levels with no zones.
 - Added an error message if an error occurs while loading a tileset.
 - Fixed W9 toad houses showing up as unused in the level list.
-- Removed integrated help viewer (should kill the QtWebKit dependency)
+- Removed integrated help viewer (should kill the QtWebKit dependency).
-- Fixed a small error when saving levels with empty blocks
+- Fixed a small error when saving levels with empty blocks.
-- Fixed tileset changing
+- Fixed tileset changing.
-- Palette is no longer unclosable
+- Palette is no longer unclosable.
-- Ctrl+0 now sets the zoom level to 100%
+- Ctrl+0 now sets the zoom level to 100%.
-- Path editing support added (thanks, Angel-SL)
+- Path editing support added (thanks, Angel-SL).

-Release 1: (March 19th, 2010)
+### Release 1 (March 19th, 2010)
 - Reggie! is finally released after 4 months of work and 18 test builds!
 - First release, may have bugs or incomplete sprites.
 Report any errors to us at the forums (link above).

-=== Requirements: ===
+## Requirements

 If you are using the source release:
 - Python 2.5 (or newer) - http://www.python.org